AemieJ/docker/4_Docker_images/README.md

 ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run
 ```
+This Dockerfile is just for example purpose , it is not meant to be used for development.

 * To build the docker image from the dockerfile , the following command is used from the terminal :